shuaianuoe/rk/README.md

-This is the code repository for paper "Relative Keys: Putting Feature Explanation into Context".
+This is the code repository for paper "Best of Both Worlds: Contextual Feature Explanation".

-It primarily includes data preprocessing and model training (1), testing the explanations and monitoring explanations of SRK (2.1), OSRK (2.2), and SSRK (2.3) algorithms.
-Additionally, it involves testing explanation performance under dynamic models (2.4) and acts as an indicator for monitoring ML performance (2.5).
-It also encompasses a specific task of testing entity linking (3).
-In summary, the core code includes (1), 2.(1) to 2.(3).
+It primarily includes data preprocessing and model training, testing the explanations and monitoring explanations of the proposed algorithms.
+Additionally, it involves testing explanation performance under dynamic models and acts as an indicator for monitoring ML performance.
+It also encompasses a specific task of testing entity linking.
 ___

 To ensure that you can successfully run the code and avoid any potential package incompatibility issues, we strongly recommend using a fresh virtual environment.